Taxes and 1099-Rs

 The contents of this page are not intended to and should not be considered tax advice.
 LAGERS staff is not qualified to give such advice.
 This information does not amend or overrule any applicable statute or administrative rule.
 In the event of conflict, the applicable statute or administrative rule will prevail.
 If you have questions regarding your specific tax situation, please contact a qualified tax professional.

 The total public pension exemption is limited to the maximum social security benefit of each spouse.
-Married couples with Missouri adjusted gross income greater than $100,000 and single individuals with Missouri adjusted gross income greater than $85,000, may qualify for a partial exemption.

 Public safety retirees may qualify for a $3,000 federal income tax deduction for health and long term care premiums.